yii2-extensions/franken-php/README.md

     </a>
 </p>

-A blazing-fast FrankenPHP integration for Yii2 applications that provides seamless HTTP/2, HTTP/3, and WebSocket support with automatic memory management and real-time capabilities.
+A blazing-fast FrankenPHP integration for Yii2 applications that provides seamless HTTP/2 and HTTP/3 support, automatic memory management, and real-time capabilities.

 ## Features